-Public School Lecture Demonstrations
+Free Public Schools Lecture Demonstrations

 In collaboration with 10 Brooklyn public schools, MCGD brings lecture demonstrations of MCG Dance Technique and repertoire to students all across Brooklyn.
-The program was created by Marie-Christine Giordano and Outreach Program Coordinator Mariah Halkett, and is implemented by Giordano and company dancers.
+The program was created by Marie-Christine Giordano and Outreach Program Coordinator Mariah Halkett, and is implemented by Giordano and associate company dancers.

-At each school, Giordano and company dancers visit during a 50-minute all school assembly; therefore all students enrolled can be in attendance.
-The dancers of MCGD take their love of dance and technical proficiency to the schools and with the intention of making a lasting impression on the students.
+At each school, Giordano and company dancers visit during a 60-minute all school assembly; therefore all students enrolled can be in attendance.
+The dancers of MCGD take their love of dance and technical proficiency to the schools with the intention of making a lasting impression on the students.
 First, Giordano introduces the company and provides background information about what they are about to experience.
 We then present a 20-minute excerpt of MCGD repertoire.
-After the movement, Giordano, dancers, and school coordinator in attendance lead a 30-minute Q&A session in which we give a context to the work, take questions, provide answers, and discuss the creative process and dance as a means of expression with the students.
+After the movement, Giordano, dancers, and school coordinator in attendance lead a 40-minute Q&A interactive session in which we give a context to the work, take questions, provide answers, and discuss the creative process and dance as a means of expression with the students.
 Included in the discussion is a description of what Modern Dance, Contemporary Dance, and abstract movement is as well as the emotions conveyed through movement.

+P.S.
+142 in Lower Manhattan, December 15, 2017 at 4PM.
 Madiba Prep Middle School, 1014 Lafayette Ave, Brooklyn, December 19, 2017